Download the notebook here! Interactive online version: colab

 [12]:

-# Naive comparison: difference in means
+# Naive comparison: unconditional difference in means

 treated = confounded_products[confounded_products["D"] == 1]